muratk5n/thirdwave/en/README.md

 pro-choice Catholic ends up in Dem leadership, the only Episcopalian who is anti-abortion ends up as Fox News anchor.
 These actors will heatedly argue over stuff that could've easily been handled (in fact was) years ago.
-Centrist Democrats did that.
+Centrist Democrats created that mess.
 They committed the Original Sin.
 Know Thy Side.

 ---